 - Countries not covered by insurance

-The insurance that is offered is against damages as well as potential loss of the parcel on its international journey to the buyer.
-In such cases, a broker will be liable for the amount visible on the invoice.
-When there would be no invoice, the broker would be liable for the Actual Cash Value (ACV) which would be the replacement cost deduced by the detraction.
+Insurance coverage can be applied in the case of damages and/or any potential loss of parcels during their journey to the buyer.
+If a claim is made, a broker will be liable for the amount visible on the invoice.
+If there is no available invoice, a broker will be liable for the Actual Cash Value (the replacement cost deduced by the detraction).

 Maximum insurance amount

 Each parcel shipped through the Managed Shipping Program can potentially be covered by insurance (pending their eligibility outlined below).
 The maximum amount that you can insure an item for is $5,000.00 USD (including delivery charges).

 The following products are not covered by insurance due to their nature and specification:

 - Fine Art

 - Fresh foods

 - Bulk products shipped for eg. on a pallet

 - Memory devices